 CABINET– The box your game comes in at home doesn’t affect the game itself but that is not the case with arcades.
 The cabinet design can completely change the feel of a game as it is the platter the game is ultimately presented on.
 The cabinet can be used not only to attract people to the game but to present technology used in an appropriate, intuitive manner – or not.
 Differences in cabinet design will also be considered.

 ENTERTAINMENT – The overall package of how fun and replayable a game is, along with offered content that makes a game interesting or makes it terrible.

-RECOMMENDED?– Whether the game is recommended worth playing or buying.
+RECOMMENDED?– Whether the game is recommended worth playing (for gamers) or buying (for operators).

 As listed in alphabetical order

 Big Buck HD by Play Mechanix/Raw Thrills (Review: 6/15/12)

 Dirty Drivin’ by Specular Interactive/Raw Thrills (Review: 6/23/12)

 FRICTION by Friction Game Studios (Review: 7/4/12)

 Lightning Knights by Tikipod/exA-Arcadia (Review: 7/22/21)

 Maximum Tune 5 by Bandai Namco Amusement America (Review: 7/21/20)